How to Get Priority Pass Lounge Access For Business Travel

 Lounges offer what the terminal lacks: quiet space, solid Wi-Fi, and room to stretch out before a long flight.
 Whether you need to prep for a meeting, hop on a call, or just grab a snack without standing in line, Priority Pass makes a big difference.

 Some memberships and credit cards include credits for airport restaurants or discounts at shops and spas.
+However, many credit card providers, including American Express, Capital One, and Chase, have all removed restaurant benefits in recent years.
 Perks vary by location, but you can check everything in the app before arriving at the airport.

-Whether you travel a few times a year or every week, there’s a Priority Pass option that fits your schedule.
-Here’s how to get started in just a few steps.
+Whether you travel a few times a year or every week, there's a Priority Pass option that fits your schedule.
+Here's how to apply for Priority Pass membership in just a few steps.

-The fastest way to get Priority Pass is to buy it directly from the program’s site.
+The fastest way to apply for Priority Pass is to buy it directly from the program's site.
 There are three membership levels, each with different prices and visit limits.
-If you travel often and don’t have a card that includes lounge access, this is the most straightforward route.
+If you travel often and don't have a card that includes lounge access, this is the most straightforward route.

 Once you've signed up, you'll receive your digital membership in the app right away, and the physical card will arrive in the mail a week or two later.